Michael Douglas on 'Ant-Man' and being a good guy

 LOS ANGELES From "Fatal Attraction" and "Wall Street" to last year's "Beyond the Reach," Michael Douglas has never shied away from characters that have mislaid their moral compasses.
 But as he enters what he calls "the afternoon" of his career, Douglas wanted to play the hero.

-In Marvel's latest superhero movie "Ant-Man," in theatres on July 17, Douglas plays scientist Hank Pym, who creates a technology that allows its user to shrink and become an insect-sized superhero.
+In Marvel's latest superhero movie "Ant-Man," in theaters on July 17, Douglas plays scientist Hank Pym, who creates a technology that allows its user to shrink and become an insect-sized superhero.

 Douglas, 70, told Reuters what drew him to a Marvel movie and what he'd do as Ant-Man.
 Below are excerpts from the interview.